acarril/acarril.github.io/_posts/2018-01-03-install-stata-linux.md

 I've tried the script and it works as advertised, solving all above issues.
 However, it runs some binaries in `sudo`, so you may be uncomfortable with that.

-If you want to address this issues manually, you can check out the sections below.
+If you would rather fix these issues manually, you can check out the sections below.

-### 1. Interface icons
+### Interface icons

 Although it is only a aesthetic annoyance, it _is_ annoying to have an interface with no icons: